mxber2022/hack24/README.md

-# BetBazaar
+# VERIDICT

 ## Overview

-**BetBazaar** is a decentralized pari-mutuel betting platform aimed at revolutionizing the prediction market.
+**VERIDICT** is a decentralized pari-mutuel betting platform aimed at revolutionizing the prediction market.
 Built on blockchain technology, it offers a transparent, trustless, and efficient betting experience.
 This README provides an overview of the platform, its features, technical architecture, market potential, revenue model, upcoming plans, and instructions for running the Next.js project.

 ## Contract Addresses

-The smart contract for **BetBazaar** is deployed on the Mode Testnet at the following address:
+The smart contract for **BetBazaar** is deployed on the Hedera Testnet at the following address:

-- **Mode Testnet:** `0xe13502AC4E3503eC9bCC0623015C6A669f6AD8FD`
-- **Base Testnet:** `0xA4BC9aC0788A34b7eF85658E4dAafC8316b0AfF7`
+- **Hedera Testnet:** `0xAaa906c8C2720c50B69a5Ba54B44253Ea1001C98`

 ## Table of Contents